 - Payments: Stripe (supports Credit Cards, Apple Pay, Google Pay).

-- Theme: Themedd or GeneratePress (Fast and mobile-responsive).
+- Theme: GeneratePress (Fast and mobile-responsive).

 - Total Setup Time: Approx. 45–60 minutes.